pkt-cash/pktd/peer/README.md

  - Asynchronous message queueing of outbound messages with optional channel for notification when the message is actually sent
  - Flexible peer configuration
-   - Caller is responsible for creating outgoing connections and listening for incoming connections so they have flexibility to establish connections as they see fit (proxies, etc)
+   - Caller is responsible for creating outgoing connections and listening for incoming connections so they have flexibility to establish connections as they see fit
    - User agent name and version
    - Bitcoin network
    - Service support signaling (full nodes, bloom filters, etc)